Author: Mair, Rafe

 Pages: 169 pp including Index, Foreword by Mark Hume

-As a politician, broadcaster, advocate and speaker of truth to power, Rafe Mair was crucial to the public conversation in BC and arguably altered the course of politics across Canada.
-As he says: “This is a book on Canada’s political system as you have never before seen it.
-We all know that our Members of Parliament vote not as we say or as they think best but as their leader orders.
+As a politician, broadcaster, advocate and speaker of truth to power, Rafe Mair was crucial to the public conversation in BC and forever altered the course of Canadian politics.

-Politically Incorrect is part memoir, part history, part constitutional analysis and part pure Rafe – on federation, BC’s role, the Meech Lake and Charlottetown accords, how Canada’s “responsible government” undermines democracy, and what to do about it – the “Mair Solution.”
+His eleventh and last book, Politically Incorrect is part memoir, part history, part constitutional analysis and part pure Rafe – on federation, BC’s role, the Meech Lake and Charlottetown accords, how Canada’s “responsible government” undermines democracy, and what to do about it – the “Mair Solution”

 What people are saying…